 There is a significant relationship between an IDP and the institutional arrangement.
 The municipality can not implement its IDP effectively without proper organizational structure.
-As a result, the municipality has approved the organizational structure on 27 October 2011, Resolution A (65).
-The approved organizational structure will be amended to align with the 2014-2015 IDP.
+As a result, the municipality has approved the revised organizational structure on 8 August 2014, Resolution A (6) in line with the 2014-2015 IDP.
+The approved organizational structure will also be amended to align with the 2015-2016 IDP.
 Table 2.2.2 below indicates the top layer of the organizational structure.